The Exaggerated Death of Ultra Boy: The Return of Superboy

-Superboy awakens, with Ultra Boy's conscious memories and personality overriding his own subconscious memories.
-Baffled by the Boy of Steel's appearance in the 30th century, particularly in light of Saturn Girl's hypno-pathic command that he remain in his own era, team leader Lightning Lad takes six Legionnaires with him to 20th century Smallville: Phantom Girl, Karate Kid, Dawnstar, Saturn Girl, Blok and Superboy himself.
+Superboy awakens, with Ultra Boy's conscious memories and personality overriding his own.
+Baffled by Superboy's appearance in the 30th century, particularly in light of Saturn Girl's command that he remain in his own era, team leader Lightning Lad takes six Legionnaires with him to 20th-century Smallville: Phantom Girl, Karate Kid, Dawnstar, Saturn Girl, Blok, and Superboy.
 Their Time Bubble materializes as a nuclear bomb is detonating.
 Superboy funnels the radiation harmlessly into space, but is unexpectedly attacked by the U.S. Army, who claims that he stole and detonated the bomb.
 The Legionnaires flee, seeking sanctuary at the Kent home.
 The group decides to briefly return to the 30th century, but the Time Bubble begins to shake violently and shatters.
-Suddenly, the Time Trapper reveals himself, stating that he is taking advantage of the Legionnaires' current dilemma to trap them all in the past.
+Suddenly, the Time Trapper reveals himself, stating that he is taking advantage of the Legionnaires' current dilemma to trap them in the past.

-With the Trapper's Iron Curtain of Time firmly in place, Superboy, Lightning Lad, Phantom Girl, Karate Kid and Saturn Girl venture into Smallville incognito.
-They are quickly recognized by Lana Lang, who is an honorary Legionnaire in her guise as Insect Queen.
-In order to protect Superboy's secret identity, they refuse to answer most of her probing questions.
+With the Trapper's Iron Curtain of Time in place, Superboy, Lightning Lad, Phantom Girl, Karate Kid and Saturn Girl venture into Smallville incognito.
+They are quickly recognized by Lana Lang, who is an honorary Legionnaire as Insect Queen.
+To protect Superboy's secret identity, they refuse to answer her questions.
 Soon, a new Molecule Master android attacks the group, who is joined by Blok and Dawnstar.
 After confirming that he was created by the Time Trapper, he battles the Legionnaires until he is overwhelmed and implodes.
-With the Army still viewing Superboy and the Legion as a threat, Phantom Girl shifts Superboy, Dawnstar and herself to her homeworld Bgztl, which lies in a parallel dimension at the same space-time coordinates as Earth.
+With the Army still viewing Superboy and the Legion as a threat, Phantom Girl shifts Superboy, Dawnstar and herself to her homeworld Bgztl, which lies in a parallel dimension at the same coordinates as Earth.
 The other Legionnaires are captured by the military.